Circle B Bar Reserve Is A Safe Haven for Birds and Wildlife

 For more great Destination Tampa Bay area park hikes check this story out.
 For more images of Circle B Bar Reserve check out our home page gallery.

-By Heather Sheppard for Destination Tampa Bay.
+By Heather Miller for Destination Tampa Bay.